Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Creating tests before satisfying them.
 - [ ] Testing existing code before adding more code to it.
 - [ ] Having the Tester in the Scrum Team write the test plans before coding.
-- [ ] The continuous restructuring of software to retain flexibility.
+- [ ] The continuous restructuring of Software to retain flexibility.

 _[⬆ Back to Top](#table-of-contents)_